 On average, I spend about 4 hours a day coding and find that I am a lot more productive than developers who work 8 to 12 hours a day.

 Svadhyaya is a Sanskrit term that says a person must study the Vedas and other sacred books continually to stay sharpened and ready to work.; It’s one of the eight tenets of a yogi system of belief.
-5000 years ago–before blogs, podcasts or GitHub;– these Vedas were the only source of information.
+5000 years ago–before blogs, podcasts, or GitHub;– these Vedas were the only source of information.
 Now, we have a lot more resources.
 But the central idea is the same: it is critically important, especially for someone like a software developer, to keep learning.

-I have worked with C# for all most 10 and past few years on Salesforce APEX.
-Through a lot of trial and error, I have honed a good system of software development, In my experience, 95% of software developers don’t utilize most of the functions provided in a given toolset.
+I have worked with C# for all most 20 and past nine years on Salesforce Through a lot of trial and error, I have honed a good system of software development, In my experience, 95% of software developers don’t utilize most of the functions provided in a given toolset.
 A company can spend $10,000 on a Visual Studio Ultimate license, but the developer may be using just 5% of its functionality!
 Imagine how much potential is lost.
 Developers need to training beyond programming language or API.
 They need to learn about IDE, debugging, productivity tools, and anything that can help them avoid reinventing the wheel.

 My goal is to teach people what I’ve learned.
 It may seem hokey at first, but I’ve found that anything that makes me a better coder is worth paying attention to, and I hope you feel the same.
-Please feel free contact me with questions, concerns, advice or just to say hi.
+Please feel free to contact me with questions, concerns, advice or just to say hi.